 Piezoelectric and magneto strictive types of transducers are suitable for use with the UPV test.
 Additionally, its frequency range should be between 20 and 150 kHz.
 The electronic timing device monitors time with an accuracy of 0.1 microseconds.

 The transducer transmits the waves that travel through the concrete surface.
-The receiver transducer detects the electric signals that are generated once the pulse waves are transformed to them.
-The traversal length will be displayed as ( L).
+The pulse waves generate electric signals when they reach the receiver transducer, and the receiver transducer detects these signals.
+The system then displays the traversal length as (L).
 The electronic timing device calculates how long it takes for signals to arrive.
-Time is shown as (T).
+The system shows time as (T).

 The Electronic timing device measures the receiving time of the signals.
 The time is denoted as (T).